-In less than two years, and with additional support from Assistant Professor Lisa Marie Johnson, the free online organization has grown from approximately 60 members to over 1,800.
+Since its inception, the free online organization has grown from approximately 60 members to over 3,200.
 Current membership consists of students, alumni, faculty, staff, and associated business management professionals.
 Read on to learn more about the club’s overall purpose and functionality, as well as Davis’s vision for its continued success.

-According to its official marketing collateral, the Business Management Club’s mission is “to foster continuous learning in business management and other related fields,” while its goal is “to further learning and success by sharing ideas, advice, and information.”
+According to its official marketing collateral, the club’s mission is “to foster continuous learning in business management and other related fields,” while its goal is “to further learning and success by sharing ideas, advice, and information.”

 Davis’s personal goals for the club align with these values.